someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ## Concepts and Terminology

-If you already know what graph and time series databases, metrics, samples, labels, Prometheus and Grafana are you can [skip ahead to the next chapter](#getting-started).
-For anyone not deep into the cloud native metrics ecosystem let's get some concepts and terminology out of the way.
+If you are already familiar with graph and time series databases, metrics, samples, labels, Prometheus, and Grafana, please feel free to [skip ahead](#getting-started).
+For those new to the cloud-native metrics ecosystem, let's get some concepts and terminology out of the way!

 ### Collect